-Electronic Offer, Sale and Distribution of Securities.
+Electronic Offer, Sale and Distribution of Shares.
 A prospectus in electronic format may be made available on the websites maintained by one or more of the underwriters or selling group members, if any, participating in this offering and one or more of the underwriters participating in this offering may distribute prospectuses electronically.
-The Representative may agree to allocate a number of shares and warrants to underwriters and any selling group members for sale to their online brokerage account holders.
+The Representative may agree to allocate a number of shares to underwriters and any selling group members for sale to their online brokerage account holders.
 Internet distributions will be allocated by the underwriters and any selling group members that will make internet distributions on the same basis as other allocations.
 Other than the prospectus in electronic format, the information on these websites is not part of this prospectus or the registration statement of which this prospectus forms a part, has not been approved or endorsed by us or any underwriter in its capacity as underwriter, and should not be relied upon by investors.

 Other Relationships.
-Certain of the underwriters and their affiliates have provided, and may in the future provide, various investment banking, commercial banking and other financial services for us and our affiliates for which they have received, and may in the future receive, customary fees; however, except as disclosed in this prospectus, no such services were provided in the 180-day period preceding this filing, and we have no present arrangements with any of the underwriters for any further services to be provided through the period ending 90 days following the effectiveness of this offering or thereafter.
+Certain of the underwriters and their affiliates have provided, and may in the future provide, various investment banking, commercial banking and other financial services for us and our affiliates for which they have received, and may in the future receive, customary fees; however, except as disclosed in this prospectus, we have no present arrangements with any of the underwriters for any further services.